ZichenWangBU/CS673_Team2_CompareCart/Back-end/data_manager/README.md

 taxonomy.en-US.txt   abd taxonomy.json are the Google product taxonomy.

-test/   the directory contains test files by Siming
+test/   the directory contains test files by Siming.